Started in 2005, Grou.ps Inc. is a pioneer in social networking.

 This popularity was not coming cheap.
 Bleeding $100K/month, mainly on server leases that accounted for 80% of the bills, Grou.ps needed more money to survive.
 However, post-2008 economic meltdown, fundraising was not going to prove the easiest in this nascent field, with no financial success story or data points at that point.

 Despite all good faith efforts by the team behind Grou.ps, including P2P-izing multimedia content with a BitTorrent based browser plugin (a predecessor to WebTorrent), the company had a very short runway.

 In between numerous fruitless acquisition talks, the investment banks came up with the idea to switch the business to subscription.
 When the clocks were ticking in 2011, the company raised an additional $3MM line of investment, on top of the $2MM that was raised thus far, with the condition to change its business model accordingly.

-The following three years were spent to cut down server operational costs, navigating to a more stable business model, SaaS — all at the expense of traffic, and popularity.
+The following three years were spent to cut down server operational costs, navigating to a more stable business model, SaaS, enterprise — all at the expense of traffic, and popularity.

-Grou.ps did not stop innovating.
+Although, Grou.ps did not stop innovating.
 It kept pushing new models and products to the market, to complement its vision:

 Around the same time, the company held advanced talks with Yahoo around its AltayOS concept, a social operating system.

 Meanwhile, 2014 was also the year the company hit gross profitability.